jimleroux/IFT6135ass1/README.md

-# IFT6135ass1
+# IFT6135
-First assignement for the class IFT6135
+First assignment for the class IFT6135